sematext/docs/docs/integration/solr.md

 num of files | solr.index.files | Max | Long |
 size on the disk | solr.index.files.size | Max | Long |
 segments | solr.index.segments | Max | Long |

+## FAQ

+** How do I enable JMX in Solr? **

+Add or uncomment the **<jmx/\>** directive in solrconfig.xml and restart Solr.
+See <https://wiki.apache.org/solr/SolrJmx> for more info.

+** I don't see any data on Solr and JVM reports, what is the problem? **

+You should probably enable JMX in your Solr.
+Add or uncomment the **<jmx /\>** directive in **solrconfig.xml** and restart Solr.
+ See <https://wiki.apache.org/solr/SolrJmx> for more info.

+** I don't see any data only in Solr Components or Errors reports, what should I do? **

+Most likely you are using the standalone variant of Solr monitor.
+In that case, Sematext agent can't collect metrics which are available only when running in-process.
+If so, switch to in-process (javaagent) version of Sematext monitor.